 Number Standard Advice 1.
-GQ1(a) While establishment Standard Operating Procedures (SOPs) cover all licensable activities the proposed DI is advised to consider if additional detail would better enable new staff to follow all procedures from beginning to end.
-2. GQ2(a) The proposed DI is advised to consider expanding the scope of planned internal audits to include procedural horizontal audits in addition to the vertical audits of records and specimens currently planned.
-This may help to ensure that SOPs accurately reflect all steps in the practices being carried out.
-3. PFE2(c) To support oversight of storage conditions, the proposed DI is advised to add temperature ranges to signs on the freezers so that staff are visually reminded of minimum and maximum temperatures.
+GQ1(a) While establishment Standard Operating Procedures (SOPs) cover all licensable activities, the proposed DI is advised to consider if additional detail would better ensure uniformity between staff following documented procedures.
+2. GQ2(a) The establishment has outlined an internal audit programme that assesses compliance against each HTA standard.
+The proposed DI is advised to consider expanding the scope of the planned internal audits to also include procedural horizontal audits as this may help to ensure that SOPs accurately reflect all steps carried out.
+3. PFE2(c) The proposed DI is advised to add the temperature alarm set points to signs on the -80°C freezers so that staff are visually reminded of minimum and maximum temperatures.